 While some penny stocks are traded on security exchanges such as the NYSE, most of them are quoted on an “over-the-counter” basis (via OTC Bulletin Board or Pink Sheets).
 This is a very important fact to keep in mind because pink sheet traded stocks do not have to register with the SEC (Securities and Exchange Commission).

-It means that, when it comes to the amount of public information they have to provide, there are a lot fewer regulations than other stocks.
+It means that there are fewer regulations than other stocks when it comes to the amount of public information they have to provide.
 This creates a situation where unscrupulous companies often tout these stocks with information that is, to say the least, inaccurate.

 If your research leads you to the belief that a particular penny stock’s price is about to surge, your next step is to find a broker that sells this stock.
 In this regard, it’s important to look for a broker that has a proven track record and who does not charge a per-trade commission.